-- finding direction using the sun and the stars (demonstrations and talks on various methods of finding direction using solar and celestial means)
+- finding direction using the sun and a shadow stick and other methods

-- travelling in the bush using natural navigation
+- how to travel and find your way in the bush using natural navigation

 NO BOOKINGS REQUIRED: See the Bushcraft Survival Australia stand for times upon arrival.